 • TRT-LLM: Pass --publish-events-and-metrics to enable, or omit it to keep publishing disabled.

-The CLI args --router-ttl-secs, --router-max-tree-size, and --router-prune-target-ratio control local cache management when the router operates without receiving events from workers.
-When workers are configured to publish KV events, the router relies on worker-side eviction events and these parameters are ignored.
+The CLI arg --router-ttl-secs controls local cache prediction lifetime when the router operates without receiving events from workers.
+When workers are configured to publish KV events, the router relies on worker-side eviction events and this parameter is ignored.

 --router-queue-threshold and the busy thresholds (--active-decode-blocks-threshold, --active-prefill-tokens-threshold, --active-prefill-tokens-threshold-frac) serve different purposes.
 Busy thresholds reject a worker entirely from the candidate set when it exceeds a utilization limit.
 In contrast, --router-queue-threshold defers the entire routing decision until at least one worker has capacity, so the request is routed with the freshest load metrics.
 The busy thresholds can be updated at runtime without restarting the frontend via the /busy_threshold HTTP endpoint.
-For details, see Request Rejection.
+For the eligibility and backpressure distinction, see Router Filtering.
+For rejection behavior details, see Request Rejection.